Callumgander/CourseNotes/Four Semesters in Six Hours part 1 (FINISHED) (X) .md

 ```

 Insertion Sort
-\- useful, for arrays that are sort of sorted or almost completely sorted. crap for ones that aren’t sorted at all
+\- useful, for arrays that are sort of sorted or almost completely sorted. crap for ones that aren't sorted at all
 \- O(n2) in the worst case but in the best case O(n)

 ```